-If you have any questions, please contact my office at 204-415-1122 or atJim.Maloway@YourManitoba.ca
+If you need any further information on this issue, please contact me at 204-415-1122 or email me at Jim.Maloway@YourManitoba.ca.